-Key Audit Matter How our audit addressed the Key Audit Matter Revenue recognition Our procedures in relation to revenue recognition mainly included: Refer to Note 2.19, Note 4(a) and Note 5 to the consolidated financial statements.
-Assessed management's judgements and estimates used to determine the stand-alone selling price of each of the For the year ended 31 March 2020, the Group recognised revenue of HK\$43.0 million from the provision of licensing and maintenance services, and initial set up and customisation performance obligations and evaluated the estimations with reference to comparable transactions in the market; services.
-Initial set up and customisation services, and licensing and Understood, evaluated and tested key controls over the estimated contract costs used in the input method by maintenance services provided by the Group are agreed upon in a single revenue contract with customers.
-For the purposes of revenue recognition, these services are identified as separate performance obligations and the transaction price is allocated to each performance obligation based on their relative stand- alone selling prices.
-Significant management's judgements and On a sample basis, checked whether the total budgeted contract costs of the relevant projects are properly reviewed and approved by the management; and estimates are involved in the determination of the stand-alone selling prices for the allocation of the transaction price to reflect the prices at which the Group would sell the distinct services separately to the customers.
-On a sample basis, obtained the progress reports of the installation and customisation projects to In addition, revenue from initial set up and customisation services are recognised over time by using the input method based on costs incurred to measure the progress towards complete satisfaction of the performance obligation.
-Significant management's judgements and estimates are involved in the assumptions applied in the total budgeted contract costs for the Assessed management's historical estimation accuracy by comparing the budgeted contract costs to actual costs incurred for previously completed projects on a sample basis; input method.
-We focused on this area in view of the magnitude of the revenue to the consolidated financial statements and the use of judgements and estimates as described above.
-Assessed the total costs incurred as at the end of the reporting period of projects, on a sample basis, by checking to the underlying documents, such as employees' payroll Based on the procedures performed, we considered the evidence.
+How our audit addressed the Key Audit Matter

+Our procedures in relation to revenue recognition mainly included:

+- Assessed management's judgements and estimates used to determine the stand-alone selling price of each of the performance obligations and evaluated the estimations with reference to comparable transactions in the market; - Understood, evaluated and tested key controls over the estimated contract costs used in the input method by conducting the following: - On a sample basis, checked whether the total budgeted contract costs of the relevant projects are properly reviewed and approved by the management; and - On a sample basis, obtained the progress reports of the installation and customisation projects to check the progress of the selected projects and corroborated with interviews of the relevant project managers; - Assessed management's historical estimation accuracy by comparing the budgeted contract costs to actual costs incurred for previously completed projects on a sample basis; - Assessed the total costs incurred as at the end of the reporting period of projects, on a sample basis, by checking to the underlying documents, such as employees' payroll and timesheet records, supporting these costs.

-judgements and estimates made by management in relation to the revenue recognition were supportable by the available
+Based on the procedures performed, we considered the judgements and estimates made by management in relation to the revenue recognition were supportable by the available evidence.